-During calendar year 2019, the total number of persons targeted for orders for electronic surveillance was between 500 and 999.
-The aggregate number of United States persons targeted for orders for electronic surveillance was between zero and 499.
+During calendar year 2021, the total number of persons targeted for orders for electronic surveillance was between zero and 499.
+The total number of United States persons targeted for orders for electronic surveillance was between zero and 499.

-Applications for Access to Certain Business Records (Including the Production of Tangible Things) Made During Calendar Year 2019 (section 502 of the Act, 50 U.S.C. § 1862(c)(1))
+Applications for Access to Certain Business Records (Including the Production of Tangible Things) Made During Calendar Year 2021 (section 502 of the Act, 50 U.S.C. § 1862(c)(1))

-During calendar year 2019, the Government filed 61 final applications to the FISC for access to certain business records (including the production of tangible things) for foreign intelligence purposes.
-The FISC did not deny, in whole or in part, any such final, filed application by the Government during calendar year 2019.
-The FISC modified the proposed orders submitted with four final applications for access to business records.
+During calendar year 2021, the Government filed 12 final applications with the FISC for access to certain business records (including the production of tangible things) for foreign intelligence purposes.2 The FISC did not deny, in whole or in part, any such final,